2025 Agenda

 Wishlist for policymakers on the island of Ireland

+Where have we come from, what have we achieved, what are the next frontiers?
 Our panel of stakeholders discuss key aspects of cancer policy, strategies they want to see implemented to enhance research, access to treatments, equity and improved patient outcomes on the island of Ireland.
-Plus, life after cancer and the problem of financial discrimination cancer survivors are facing
+Plus, life after cancer and the problem of financial discrimination cancer survivors are facing.

 CEO, Irish Cancer Society

-Director of Oncology and Interim Leader of Human Health, MSD Ireland
+Interim Managing Director Human Health, MSD Ireland

 11:00am